besser435/USA-Industries/README.md

 # USA-Industries

-Update: its joever, we got banned for 3 days and the machine was deleted
+Update: its joever, we got banned for 3 days and they nerfed the miner job.